 By Bruce Fowler

 I was in an automobile accident 1990's that placed me in a coma and left me as quadriplegic.
 My doctor told me that it didn't look good for me.
-But I said "I'm a Surfer" and with that determination I worked his way back to health.
+But I said "I'm a Surfer" and with that determination I worked my way back to health.

 My surfing story began in 1959 at Sandspit, Santa Barbara.
 "During one summer the Talley boys (Frank, Steve and Jimmy) and I would surf all day then camp under the bridge right near the little creek mouth that fed out to the rights.
 Frank was the only one old enough to drive and we would load up the boards, sleeping bags and food into his black VW bug and headed for Stanley's.